bleunguts/ProjectX/README.md

 ![Web](WebPortal.jpg)

 ProjectX🌊 is a technical analysis centric app that can backtest popular trading strategies such as the Long-Short trading strategy designed for the personal trader.
-I wrote ProjectX to collate my projects that I have built in github over the years option risk pricing C++, back testing strategies into a concise platform deliverable that showcases a decade plus of industry expertise in risk management and trading & execution systems.
+I wrote ProjectX to collate my projects that I have built in github over the years option back testing strategies, risk pricing C++ into a concise platform deliverable that showcases a decade plus of industry expertise in risk management and trading & execution systems.

 We explore long-short strategy by using trend based mean reversion stock indicators; in this case the moving average stock indicator; a lagging indicator that can identify trends and reversals.
 Finding similar well-known trading strategies from public sources is easily accessible, the key for a profitable strategy is the optimization methods that have been carried out and this app provides the toolkit to support this endeavour.

-The core compute engine is running on cloud-compatabile ASP.NETCore with a Desktop UI (WPF) and a Web Portal front end (React).
+The core compute engine is running on cloud-compatabile ASP.NET Core with a Desktop UI (WPF) and a Web Portal front end (React).

 Successful trading strategy development requires backtesting on historical real price data, ProjectX provides the following features to assist the optimization process: